vaibhavkapase1302/AWS-Services/EC2 Section/readme.md

 - To connect windows through RDP we need to **Enable Public IP** whilw creating the instance.
 - We have to use the **Public Subnet** to create the Windows Instance.
 Those who are in the VPC.
 - While connecting with the Remote Desktop **Local set-up** should be completed like FRemote Desktop option enable and RDP Port no. for Local machine should be **3389** etc

+For specific version type: Windows10, Windows11

+AWS doesn't provide a direct Windows 10 AMI in its public catalog, we will proceed with the assumption that you either have a custom Windows 10 AMI or will use a Windows Server AMI.